taimurhassan/balanced_affinity/README.md

 Please feel free to email us if you require the trained instances.

 ## Citation
-If you use the proposed scheme (or any part of this code in your research), please cite the following paper:
+If you use the proposed scheme (or any part of this code in your research), cite the following paper:

 ```
 @inproceedings{BalancedAffinity,